 Healthy feet allow seniors to stay mobile and remain active and independent.
 Proper foot care is recommended for a lifetime but more importantly as one ages, as seniors are more prone to medical conditions and foot problems.
 For example, many seniors have diabetes and can be susceptible to nerve damage, infections, and poor circulation in their feet.
 Similarly, many in this age group suffer from some form of arthritis that causes foot pain.
 Daily foot care that will maintain the health of one’s feet include washing, drying, and moisturizing feet daily, and checking feet for cuts, blisters, or any problems that could lead to infection.
 Cutting toenails regularly and straight across to prevent ingrown toenails, wearing properly fitted footwear and soft cotton or wool socks to protect and cushion the feet, and staying active to maintain circulation in the legs and feet will also help.
 A podiatrist is a good medical professional to include on your healthcare team if you are a senior or providing care for the aged.
 Such a doctor can help in maintaining foot health, identify sources of foot discomfort, and suggest treatment options.

-If you need your feet checked, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors will attend to all of your foot and ankle needs and provide you with quality treatment.
+If you need your feet checked, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor will attend to all of your foot and ankle needs and provide you with quality treatment.

 Geriatrics and Podiatry

 When people age, some common issues that may occur are bone density loss, dry skin, poor circulation, and rough brittle nails.
 These issues may also affect your foot health if the necessary steps are not taken to alleviate the problems.

 It is important to take care of your feet because feet that are injured or diseased can affect your overall health.
 Having painful feet hinders your ability to do daily activities or may decrease your willingness to do the things that you need to do.